 Did you know that seabirds are good indicators of marine ecosystem health?
 They can serve as an early detection system for changes in ocean conditions, and events such as oil spills.
 With the escalation of shipping traffic, fishing effort, and development along coastal environments, collecting baseline information on the causes and rates of seabird mortality has become increasingly important.

-There are many causes of seabird mortality, including oil spills, habitat loss, entanglement in fishing gear (bycatch), predation, and climate change.
+Through the Beached Bird Survey, Birds Canada aims to engage citizens in crucial environmental monitoring and stewardship.
+The information collected by volunteers is used to assess the causes and levels of seabird mortality from oil, entanglement in fishing gear (bycatch), predation, starvation, disease, and other factors.
 Oil pollution poses a great threat to pelagic seabirds and coastal waterbirds, because just a small amount of oil can degrade the insulating and waterproofing properties of feathers.

 BC Projects Coordinator

 acoughlan AT birdscanada.org